ChangelogBook a demoSign up

 Edit column alias

-This is useful for sensitive fields like:
+Use privacy levels for sensitive fields like:

 • email addresses